 Around 6.2 million Americans suffer from heart failure (HF), a chronic condition that prevents the heart from pumping enough oxygen into the body.
 This impaired cardiac function leads to other diseases and malfunctions, decreases life expectancy, and worsens the quality of life.
 Luckily, due to the global implementation of telehealth, ever-improving medical device technologies, and effective heart failure management with use of telemonitoring, medical providers can effectively supervise the HF-related biological parameters and adjust treatment.
+The use of IoT solutions in healthcare additionality simplifies remote monitoring with smart devices.
 Let’s review the importance of telemonitoring in heart failure treatment, challenges that a medical provider faces during current monitoring practices and those during the adoption of telemonitoring in heart failure management, and how Empeek can make remote patient monitoring a norm in your practice.

 Challenges in Monitoring Patients with Heart Failure